Norte de Santander Department: Republic

 In Villa del Rosario, the Congress of 1821 was established where the creation of the Republic of Colombia was established.

 In April 1850, when the Republic of New Granada was born with 5 departments and 19 provinces.
 Santander was formed as a province with San José de Cúcuta its capital.
 In 1857 the sovereign Department of Santander was created and its capital was Pamplona.
 As of December of that year, the capital was transferred to Bucaramanga.

 In May 1858, the Republic of Colombia was denominated Granadina Confederation, including eight Departments, including the one of Santander.
 In 1863 it was decided in the National Convention of Rio Negro, to change the name of the country to the United States of Colombia.

 The Political Constitution of 1886, at the time known as "Regeneration", changed the name of the country and again it was known as the Republic of Colombia.

 The area was still known as Santander and was part of the provinces of Cúcuta, Ocaña, Pamplona, Charalá, García Rovira, Guanentá, Soto, Socorro and Vélez.
-In 1905, the Department was divided in two and for a time, Santander had Cúcuta, Ocaña, River of Gold, Pamplona, García Rovira, Santos and Fortúl provinces.
+In 1905, the department was divided into two and for a time, Santander had Cúcuta, Ocaña, River of Gold, Pamplona, García Rovira, Santos and Fortúl provinces.

 A new political division came in 1908 and as a result of it, the Department of Cúcuta existed for a short period.
 In April 1910, the political division of Colombia changed again.
-The 34 departments created in 1908 were suppressed and in 1905, Cúcuta disappeared as Department and returns as part of Bucaramanga.
+The 34 departments created in 1908 were suppressed and in 1905, Cúcuta disappeared as department and returns as part of Bucaramanga.

 Law 25 July 14, 1910, took effect 20 July of that year.
 It was signed by the then President of the National Assembly of Colombia, Emilio Ferrero; the Secretary, Marcelino Uribe exequible Arango and declared by President Ramon González Valencia.

 Geography

-North Santander has a varied geography and is composed by mountainous areas, deserts, plateaus, plains and hills.
+Norte de Santander has a varied geography and is composed by mountainous areas, deserts, plateaus, plains and hills.
 The landscapes and climates are fertile.
 The territory is crossed by rivers and lagoons.

-The Department comprises three natural regions.
+The department comprises three natural regions.
 The Eastern Mountain range, begins in the site known as Naked Santurbán and becomes the Mountainous area of the Motilones.
 On the other hand, the plains of the Catatumbo and Zulia Rivers are located to the Northwest.
 To the south is the valley of the Magdalena River.

-A rich hydrographic system crosses the Department with three river basins of great importance: to the north is Catatumbo river, to the west Magdalena river and to the southwest, the Orinoco river.
+A rich hydrographic system crosses the department with three river basins of great importance: to the north is Catatumbo river, to the west Magdalena river and to the southwest, the Orinoco river.